 Business expenses you can claim when working from home

-As a contractor, you can claim expenses on a range of purchases and services that facilitate you working from home.
-As an Intouch customer, you can access additional advice to ensure you’re not missing out on any of this tax relief.
+As a contractor, you can claim tax deductible expenses on a range of purchases and services that facilitate you working from home.
+With Intouch voted the best contractor accountants UK, you can access online accounting advice anytime and additional contractor accountancy services by phone to ensure you’re not missing out on any of this tax relief.

 Working from home because of Covid-19

 If you would usually be working on a client site, but have been conducting your business from your own house as a result of COVID-19 restrictions, you are likely to be able to claim tax relief on a number of things.
 These include everything from office furniture and computer software to internet access and rent.